-Reporting directly to George Bryant, the managing partner and head of planning, Beattie's main responsibilities will be offering all AMV clients a digital strategic application in their communications plans as well as being a link-man between the main agency and iChameleon.
+Reporting directly to George Bryant, the managing partner and head of planning at AMV, Beattie's main responsibilities will be offering all agency clients a digital strategic application in their communications plans as well as being a link-man between the main agency and iChameleon.

 Before joining Wheel, Beattie worked at Wieden & Kennedy in Amsterdam, where he headed the agency’s interactive department while working on clients such as Nike, Heineken and Aiwa.